swagtop/bevy-flake/docs/config.md

 <details> <summary><code>macos</code></summary>

 You will not be able to cross-compile to MacOS targets without an SDK.
-Setting the `config.macos.sdk` to a prepackaged one will do the trick.
+Setting the `macos.sdk` to a prepackaged one will do the trick.

 Read how you can do this [here.](macos.md)